Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you want to get a new credit card, introductory offers can help you get more value out of the one you choose.
 Depending on the promotion, you could earn more frequent flyer points, cash back or savings on rates and fees.
 Credit card introductory offers are usually only available to new customers for a limited time and have specific requirements you need to meet to get the offer.
 It’s important to understand the details of the offer and look at the card’s standard fees, rates and features to decide if it’s worth it for you.

 Most introductory offers are only available to new customers who apply and are approved for a specific credit card during the promotional period.
 These credit card deals usually offer extra value to you in the form of low or 0% interest rates, waived annual fees or bonus points.

 The benefits of introductory offers only last for a limited time.
-For example, any promotional interest rates or fee discounts revert to standard features after the promotional period.
-Bonus points, on the other hand, only last until you use them or they expire.
+For example, any promotional interest rates or fee discounts will revert to standard features after the promotional period.
+Bonus points, on the other hand, may only last until you use them or they expire.